-You will be doing a photo shoot and when you sit in front of the computer for post-processing the images, you may be surprised to see that many of your images would not have focused properly.
+You will be doing a photo shoot and when you sit in front of the computer to edit the images, you may be surprised to see that many of your images are not focused properly.
 There are many reasons for this.
-In this article, I will share some camera autofocusing tips.
-You can make use of these tips to reduce such autofocusing errors.
+In this article, I will share some useful camera autofocusing tips.
+You can use these tips to reduce such focusing errors.

 1. Shutter Button for Autofocus

 When you half-press the shutter button, the camera’s autofocusing system locks the focus on the subject.
 When you fully press the shutter button, the camera captures the image.

 You should be stable while doing this process.
 You can even mount your camera on a tripod to capture the image.

-The image can become blurry if you don’t use the right technique to hold your camera or if your shutter speed is not enough to freeze the action.
+The image can become blurry if you don’t use the right camera-holding technique or if your shutter speed is not enough to freeze the action.

-2. Back-Button for Autofocus
+2. Back Button Focus for Autofocus

 This button will be usually located on the top right-hand side of the camera, next to the viewfinder.
 Certain cameras allow you to set this feature on other camera buttons also.

 Back button autofocusing is useful in many situations.
-If you have a stationary subject and your camera is mounted on a tripod then you don’t have to focus the subject every time when you take the shot.
+If you have a stationary subject and your camera is mounted on a tripod then you don’t have to focus on the subject every time when you take the shot.

 3. Live View Focusing

-You can zoom in the scene in Live View to 100% and see if the subject is in focus or not.
-This is not possible when you use the viewfinder.
-It is more useful when you are using Manual focus.
+You can zoom in on the scene in Live View to 100% and see if the subject is in focus or not.
+It is not possible when you use the viewfinder.
+It is more useful when you use Manual focus.

-4. Autofocus in Low Light Conditions
+4. Focusing in Low Light Conditions

 But, there is a limit up to which you can take your ISO value.
 If you cross that limit the image would be full of grains, which even the latest denoising software can’t remove.

 5. Auto Focus Point Selection

-Certain focusing points would be faster when compared to others.
-So, make use of these points for a fast focus lock.
+Certain focusing points will be faster when compared to others.
+So, make use of these focus points for a fast focus lock.

 6. The Right AutoFocus Mode

 They are “Oneshot AF mode”, “AI Servo AF Mode” and “AI Focus AF Mode”.

 You should select the right AF mode from these 3 modes to get a better focus lock.

 7. Cross-Type Auto Focus Point

-A cross type focusing point is believed to be the fastest focusing point in a camera’s autofocusing system.
+A cross-type focusing point is believed to be the fastest focusing point in a camera’s autofocusing system.
 It is nothing but two standard focusing points crossing each other.

-So, check out your camera’s user guide to find out which all AF points are cross-type.
+So, check out your camera’s user manual to find out which AF points are cross-type.
 Use these autofocus points to get a fast AF lock.

 8. Autofocus Visual Indicator

-All cameras will have a visual indicator which gives a feedback to the user that the focus is locked on the subject.
+All cameras will have a visual indicator that gives feedback to the user that the focus is locked on the subject.

 9. AutoFocus Lock Indicator by Sound

-In most of the camera, the Autofocus lock will be indicated by a small beep sound.
-Make sure that you press the shutter button fully only after hearing this beep sound.
-This ensures that you get a good autofocus lock on your subject.
+Make sure to press the shutter button fully only after hearing this beep sound.
+It ensures that you get a good autofocus lock on your subject.

 10. Avoid Auto AF Point Selection

 Your camera may be intelligent enough to select the subject of interest in the frame and focus accordingly.

 It can fail in many situations.
 Sometimes, the subject of interest would be in the background and the camera focuses on the subject in the foreground.

 11. Using AF Assist Points

-Thus making it as a group or zone of focus points.
+Thus making it a group or zone of focus points.
 The additional focus points will assist the main focusing point to achieve a good focus.

 The active focus points can be seen in the form of clusters.
 It is useful if you are tracking focus when the subject is in motion.

-12. Sharper Details in Front or back of the Subject
+12. Sharper Details in Front or Back of the Subject

 If you are not able to correct it even after recalibration then you need to take it to a service center.

-13. Use Focus and Recompose Technique
+13. Use the Focus and Recompose Technique

 Even though cameras come with multiple focus points, there are situations where your subject of interest would not be in any of these focus points.

-If you are using Back-button focusing, you need to press it to lock focus.
+If you use the Back-button focus, you need to press it to lock the focus.
 Then, move the camera sideways in such a way that you get your desired image composition and trigger the shot.

 14. When Autofocus fails

 When you are in such a situation, switch to Manual focus and turn the focus ring in the clockwise or anticlockwise direction to get the focus locked.